Indian Ocean raid: 5 April, afternoon

-The damaged Albacore landed at 17:45, less than a half-hour before sunset, and the crew was debriefed.
-There were two resulting revisions to the 16:00 sighting, which were transmitted to Somerville at 18:00 and 18:17 respectively, and differed significantly from the other and the original report.
-The final revision correctly identified the two carriers of Carrier Division 2 – which Somerville likely realized to be only part of the enemy force – but also claimed they were heading toward the northwest at a position 25 mi or the original sighting.
-The course heading conflicted with the first revision, which suggested a course toward the southeast.
-Late on 5 April, FECB decrypted a JN 25B message containing Nagumo's planned movement on 6 April, but this did not aid Somerville as the transmission to the fleet was garbled.
-Somerville declined to launch a strike based on poor information, and opted to head northwest in pursuit.
-One radar-equipped aircraft was launched to search a northern arc out to 200 mi.
-Later, aircraft were sent to search the easterly arc.
-By this time it was too late to reestablish contact with the Japanese.
+There were two revisions to the 16:05 sighting, transmitted to Somerville at 18:00 and 18:17 respectively that differed significantly from each other and the original report.
+The final revision identified Carrier Division 2 but they were heading north-west 25 nmi of the original sighting.
+The course heading conflicted with the first revision, that suggested a course toward the south-east.
+Late on 5 April, FECB decrypted a JN 25B message of Nagumo's planned movements on 6 April but this was no help as the transmission was garbled.
+Somerville ordered each of his carriers to prepare a squadron of torpedo-bombers for a night attack.
+Somerville declined to attack based on poor information and headed north-west in pursuit.
+A radar-equipped aircraft was launched to search a northern arc out to 200 nmi.
+Aircraft were sent later to search the easterly arc but it was too late to re-gain contact with the Japanese.

-For the Japanese, too, there was a lost opportunity to find the British before night fell.
-Nagumo did not order a search for the British carriers at the appearance of British carrier-based aircraft.
-Search aircraft might require homing signals from the carriers to return, homing signals which the enemy could use to locate the Japanese.
-The Japanese continued southeast at 20 knots completely unaware of the presence of Force A. Carrier Division 2 rejoined the main body's track at 18:00, and caught up at 22:00 180 mi due east of Force A. The Japanese circled wide to the south and then east in preparation for striking Trincomalee.
-The Japanese suspected the presence of British carriers, and on the morning of 6 April they launched a much denser westward air search, but found nothing.
-Further searches on route to Trincomalee were equally unsuccessful as the British carriers were by that time far to the west.
+The Japanese missed an opportunity to find the British before night fell.
+Nagumo did not order a search for the British carriers at the appearance of carrier aircraft.
+Search aircraft might require homing signals from the carriers to return, that the British could also use.
+The Southern Force continued south-east at 20 kn ignorant of Force A. Carrier Division 2 caught up at 22:00 180 nmi due east of Force A. The Japanese circled wide to the south and then east ready to attack Trincomalee.
+The Japanese suspected the presence of British carriers and on the morning of 6 April sent aircraft on a comprehensive westwards search and still found nothing.
+Searches en route to Trincomalee were equally unsuccessful as the British carriers were far to the west.